chuchuroth/ROS_basics_in_5_days/ros2_ws/presentation.md

 next, explain the package structure and the codes

-finally, I'd like to introduce some pratical tools,
-1. show action GUI - rosrun actionlib_tools axclient.py /record_odom  - explain (because server defined action is finish one lap then end action and give result... 为什么final odometry是一个list) explain action server goal  feedback  reult

-+ Odometry is a technique in robotics and engineering used to estimate a robot’s change in position over time based on data from motion sensors, such as wheel encoders or inertial sensors.
-It allows robots (whether wheeled, legged, or otherwise) to keep track of their position relative to a starting point by measuring and integrating movements detected by these sensors
-Common applications of odometry include:
-+ Mobile robots tracking their location as they navigate an environment.
-+ Autonomous vehicles estimating their position between GPS updates.
-+  industrial robots verifying task progress through precise movement calculation.
-+ Odometry data is typically stored as a list (or array), tuple, or object containing the three values (x, y, θ) for the current pose.
-Each time sensors are processed, the x, y, and θ values are updated and kept in a data structure for use by the robot’s navigation system.

-3. rviz - add - laserscan    explain

 i implement much complicated algo in ros2 rosject, one with PID, please refer to that video if you are intreested